10 things that are better during winter in Cape Town

 No Crowds at Iconic Attractions

 Cape Town is renowned for its prominent attractions like the Table Mountain Aerial Cableway, V&A Waterfront, Cape Point and Kirstenbosch National Botanical Gardens to name but a few.
-The great news is, however, that because this specific time is regarded as low season, it means fewer tourists, less traffic, no long queues and little chance of someone photo-bombing your selfie.
-And we don’t want that.
+The great news is that winter is regarded as low season, which means fewer tourists, less traffic, no long queues, and little chance of someone photo-bombing your selfie.

 Off-Season Special Deals and Offers

-In winter you get way more bang for your buck as many hotels, restaurants, tour operators and attractions discount their rates heavily during the off-season.
+In winter you get way more bang for your buck as many hotels, restaurants, tour operators, and attractions discount their rates heavily during the off-season.
 Take advantage of a winter special and stay somewhere out of town for a few nights or treat yourself to a special restaurant meal you would only dream of in summer.

 Milder, cool weather